The Mechanics of

 people just have an easier time with it than others.

-the information and examples on this page made sense, and I also hoped you
+information and examples on this page made sense, and I also hoped you learned

-learned something from it.
-It’s a lot to
+something from it.
+It’s a lot to digest,

-break it down and look at a section at time, working on improving one
+and look at a section at time, working on improving one mechanical aspect of

-other suggestions for anyone looking to improve their mechanics, and they’re
+suggestions for anyone looking to improve their mechanics, and they’re easy

 can.
 Read works that you know are